woodpecker-ci/.github/CONTRIBUTING.md

 ## Tests

-For backend (golang) code, it is highly encouraged to write unit or integration tests if you fix a bug witch cover that case.
+For backend (golang) code, it is highly encouraged to write unit or integration tests if you fix a bug to cover that case.

-For new functionality or features there must be at least basic testing.
+For new functionality or features there should be at least basic testing.
 The integration test suite has to be extended if it involves external tools.